symbol/symbol-docs/source/concepts/account-restriction.rst

 Enhancing the account security
 ==============================

-Lately, Alice is only using her main account to cosign aggregate transactions where she is a cosignatory for the :doc:`multisig <multisig-account>` account.
+Lately, Alice is only using her main account to cosign :term:`aggregate transactions <Aggregate Transaction>` where she is a :term:`cosignatory <Cosignatories>` for the :doc:`multisig <multisig-account>` account.

 As a temporary security measure, Alice opts to disable announcing transfer transactions from her main account.
 Doing so, Alice double-checks that the funds held in the main account are not going to be transferred by mistake.